GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Experimental Validation

+We first examine the necessity of worst-case evaluation.
+From Table \ref{toxin_perf}, we observe that averaging results under random node removal can obscure meaningful differences in reconstruction difficulty, motivating the need for worst-case evaluation.
+PubMed exemplifies this problem.
+Due to its high sparsity and limited label space, a random node removal often produces relatively simple recovery targets, under which even randomly generated graphs may achieve seemingly strong performance-level scores.
+This effect can artificially inflate average performance and mask the weakness of Rand. on more complex unlearning instances.
+In contrast, under the worst-case settings, the performance of Rand. significantly decreases, while GraphToxin remains effective, providing a more faithful assessment of reconstruction attacks under challenging unlearning scenarios.

-We first motivate the necessity for a comprehensive evaluation framework before presenting our detailed attack analysis.
-We contend that the standard NRMSE metric in existing graph recovery attacks \cite{gradient_attack_gnn} is insufficient on its own for assessing the reconstruction quality of node features.
-As shown in Table \ref{toxin_perf}, even a randomly generated graph can achieve a deceptively low NRMSE while failing on crucial performance-level metrics such as attack accuracy, fidelity, and posterior Wasserstein distance.
-This obscurity highlights how NRMSE can conceal significant qualitative differences between a recovered graph and the ground-truth, which are further amplified by the message-passing paradigm and ultimately projected as a large semantic gap.
+We subsequently motivate a comprehensive evaluation framework for GU-FGRA.
+Existing attacks commonly rely on RNMSE for assessing feature reconstruction quality \cite{gradient_attack_gnn}.
+While RNMSE is a standard and necessary metric, it is insufficient when used in isolation.
+Table \ref{toxin_perf} shows that even a randomly generated graph may achieve a relatively low RNMSE while performing poorly on performance-level metrics.
+This discrepancy indicates that RNMSE alone can obscure qualitative differences between the recovered and ground-truth unlearned graphs, which are further amplified by the message-passing paradigm in GNNs.
 Hence, more sensitive metrics are required to discern subtle variations.
-Specifically, when NRMSE values are nearly identical, embedding distance can reveal a significant divergence between graphs.
-Moreover, since a single node removal induces a fairly small gradient change, GraphToxin achieves consistent performance across various unlearning methods.
-Notably, all results are different, but some variations cannot be reflected on the scale of $1e\!-\!2$.
-However, PMGK can reflect such minimal changes that are imperceptible to other metrics.
+Specifically, when RNMSE values are nearly indistinguishable, ED can reveal substantial divergence in the joint feature–structure space.
+Furthermore, since single-node removal typically induces only subtle parameter changes, reconstruction results across different unlearning methods yield distinct values yet appear nearly identical on the scale of $1e\!-\!2$.
+In contrast, PMGK can reflect fine-grained changes that are imperceptible to other metrics.